Tips for a winning entry

 #10 Size does not matter

 You don’t have to be a large rescue group or animal shelter with a significant budget to win an award or be a finalist.
 Small rescue organisations can be very innovative.
-It is all about what your organisation is doing that will get you noticed by the Judges.
+It is all about what your organisation is doing that will get you noticed by our Judges.

 Photo: Jo Lyons Photography